 This refreshing Iranian game requires horse riders to divide into two teams.
 Each team gets on the horseback and tries to score more goals against the opposite team.

 To begin with the game, each team’s players stay on horsebacks in a row behind the middle line in the middle of the field.
 Then, the referee throws the ball between them from approximately 6.5 m away for them to start the game.
 Players start riding toward the ball to get control over it and launch a tactical offense toward the opponent’s goal post.
 If there’s foul during the game or it’s time for the rest between two Chukkas, the game is paused.

 If anything happens for the ponies or a pony is hurt, the game is paused and the rider uses another horse to continue the game.
 As Chogan is an exciting game requiring lots of physical activities, horses get tired quickly.
 Therefore, tired mounts should be replaced by fresh ones from time to time.
 So, each rider uses more than one horse during the race.

 Chogan’s Condition in Iran Today

 As Chogan is an expensive game, it’s not very popular in Iran, but there’s a Polo Federation of Iran that promoted this sport.
-So, sports authorities give more attention to it and there’s a hope it gets more popularity among all Iran games.
+So, sports authorities give more attention to it and there’s a hope it gets more popular among all Iran games.

-However, as an intangible cultural heritage of Iranians, Chogan is well-known and all Iranians are proud of it.
+However, as a universally recognized cultural heritage of Iranians, Chogan is well-known and all Iranians are proud of it.
 Students read about it in Persian literate and learn about it in various arts especially painting.